Chintamanichourase/Movie_picker/README.md

    npm start
    ```

-6. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to use Retro Flix.
+6. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to use Movie Picker.

 ## Features 🌟